simplesamlphp/openid/README.md

 }
 ```

-### Trust chain fetcher
+### Trust chain resolver

 Once you have a `\SimpleSAML\OpenID\Federation` instantiated, you can continue with using available tools.
 The first
-tool we will take a look at is trust chain fetcher.
+tool we will take a look at is trust chain resolver.
 This tool can be used to try and resolve the (shortest) trust chain
 for given leaf entity (subject) and trusted anchors:

 ```php